khurram-syed/cypress-automation-assignment/README.md

 4. Point out what is good and what is wrong/bad practices about the existing code and fix any mistakes you find
 5. Show off your skills!
 [Examples: environment configuration files, Reporting tool integration, Negative test scenarios, book store application, be creative!]
 6. How else would you look to improve the automation testing on this project?

+# 📘 Assignment Solution Detail

+This project contains automated UI tests written using:
+Cypress 13
+Cucumber BDD (@badeball preprocessor)
+Allure reporting
+Page Object Model (POM)
+The test suite covers the DemoQA Student Registration Form for Automation QA Technical Task.

+## Installation and RUN OPTIONS:

+1- It can be run either from commandline or IDE(VS Code or Visual Sutdio) accordingly.

+ (i) Tests can be run with following commandline command

+   > npm install.  // For first time installation

+   > npm cypress run

+   > npm run cy:run

+  or

+   > npm cypress run --env TAGS='@smoke'.  // For any specific test
+   > npm run cy:run:smoke

+ **BROWSERS** :
+ *Note#:* All Drivers can be invoked by following command.
+By default it would run in Chrome

+    > npm run test:headed:chrome
+    > npm run test:headed:firefox

+**REPORTING** :

+ - Extent HTML Reports will be generated automatically at following location with above command execution.
+  Screenshots will get embedded in the reports too for the Failing tests.

+     > npm run allure:report      // <-- This will generate and open the reports
+     > npm run test:allure        //<-- This will run tests, generate and open the reports
+     > Report Location : <root>/allure-report/index.html

+**Scenario EXPLAINATION**:

+TASK : There are 1 Feature file with 4 total Scenario (2 positive and 2 negative) to cover all the required tasks

+Explanation: BDD style(Feature files implementation) has been followed for more readability along with POM(Page Object Model)
+            design pattern.

+  - Feature Files : Following UI features has been implemented with the following location
+      > cypress/e2e/stepDefinitions/fillForm.feature.

+  - Step Definition : Feature file implementation is located at following location
+     >  cypress/e2e/stepDefinitions/fillFormSteps.js

+  - POM (Page Object Model) Files : They have been implemented through Page Object Model.
+FormPage.js has been located at following location

+     > cypress/support/pages/FormPage.js